-Jeff Probst Supported Who Was Evicted During ‘Survivor 38’ This Week
+Jeff Probst Supported Who Was Evicted During ‘Survivor’ Season 38 This Week

 — SURVIVOR (@survivorcbs) March 7, 2019

-Unfortunately for Chris, Wardog told Wentworth he was throwing her name out there and she quickly flipped the script to make sure he went home before she did.
+Unfortunately for Chris, Wardog told Wentworth he was throwing her name out there, and she quickly flipped the script to make sure he went home before she did.

 Jeff – and most members of the tribe – did acknowledge that their current method of voting out who is perceived to be the weakest member of the team doesn’t seem to be doing much for helping them win competitions.
 They all also seemed to acknowledge the fact that they may just be in a situation where they continue to lose immunity challenges and it comes down to being in a position where you have the numbers to stay in the game.

-As those who watched the promo trailer for next week’s episode know, the shift from voting out the weakest member of their tribe to voting out the strongest isn’t going to do them a lot of good as there is going to be a tribe swap in next week’s episode.
+As those who watched the promo trailer for next week’s episode know, the shift from voting out the weakest member of their tribe to voting out the strongest isn’t going to do them a lot of good, as there is going to be a tribe swap in next week’s episode.
 According to the promo trailer, the remaining castaways will be broken up into three tribes next week.

-New episodes of Survivor air every week on Wednesdays only on CBS.
+New episodes of Survivor: Edge of Extinction air every week on Wednesdays on CBS.